canonical-ols/conn-check/docs/tutorial-part-2.rst

-In the above we would configure our txStatD (for example) instance to respond to the string ``Hakuna`` with the string ``Matata``, which would catch pretty much all our possible issues with contacting our metrics service.
+In the above we would configure our txStatD (for example) instance to respond to the string ``Hakuna`` with the string ``Matata``, which would catch pretty much all the possible issues with contacting our metrics service.